OllieJones/fast-woo-order-lookup/README.md

     Build a [trigram lookup table](https://www.plumislandmedia.net/wordpress-plugins/fast-woo-order-lookup/#how-does-it-work-trigrams), maintain it, and use it for the queries.

-### How much space does the trigram lookup table take?
+### How much space does the lookup table -- `wp_fwol` -- take?

 It takes about 5-10KiB per order, as MariaDB / MySQL database storage, counting both data and indexes.
 So, if your site has a million orders, the table will take something like 5-10 GiB.
+The rows of the table are each quite small, just three letters and an order ID.
+And there are many of those rows for each order.

+The table, named with an abbreviation for "Fast Woo Order Lookup", contains the trigram lookups.
+It has a terse name to keep queries short.
+It is dropped automatically if you deactivate the plugin.

+### Can it get so large this plugin becomes useless or counterproductive?

+**No, unless your database tablespace is too small for it.**

+This answer uses the [Big **O**](https://en.wikipedia.org/wiki/Big_O_notation) conceptual way of understanding program performance.

+The table is organized by its primary key so this plugin can search for orders with **O**(log n) computational complexity.
+That means if searching 100 orders takes two seconds, then searching 1000 takes about three seconds and 10,000 about four.
+So it will work at large scale.
+And without this plugin the complexity of the order search in WooCommerce is a quite unpleasant **O**(n).
+Ten times as many orders take ten times as long to search.
+So, 100 times as many take 100 times as long.
+Used at large scale that gets nasty.
+It burns server electricity.
+Just as importantly, it wastes users' time.

+That's true even if you use a nice search plugin like [Relevanssi](https://wordpress.org/plugins/relevanssi/) to help your customers search for products.
+The author does that.
+It works.
+But not on orders.

+This plugin improves order search performance by using a better algorithm.
+It's the InnoDB team we have to thank for this in MariaDB and MySQL.
+Legendary.
+(See, Dr. Knuth?
+Somebody read your book!)

+If your hosting service is such a cheapskate you don't have the tablespace for the table, that might be a reason to avoid this plugin.

 ### How long does it take to generate trigram lookup table?